harvardinformatics/biotips/Biotips-workshop-Day2.md

 ---
-title: "Biotips Day 2: Bioinformatics command line tools and file formats"
+title: "[Workshop] Biotips Day 2: Bioinformatics command line tools and file formats"
+description: "Introduction to interval files in the form of bed files and bedtools as well as much more on awk and piping and redirecting shell output."
 date: "February 22, 2024"
 author: Gregg Thomas
 output: